Skip to main content

 The best infrastructure is invisible.
 DNS resolution.
 TLS certificate renewal.
 Log rotation.
 These systems run continuously, fail occasionally, recover automatically, and only surface when the self-healing itself breaks.

-A cyborgenic organization -- one where AI agents operate as persistent, autonomous team members -- cannot rely on a human noticing that something crashed.
+I run 11 AI agents in production -- CEO, CTO, DevOps, Fullstack, Marketing, Architect, CFO, CSO, Investment, Org-Agent, and ZiDevops-Director.
+When I am asleep and the MCP server crashes at 3 AM, there is no one to restart it.
 The infrastructure must maintain itself.
 This cycle we shipped two systems that embody that principle: automated SEO sitemap submission and MCP server crash recovery.
 Neither is glamorous.
 Neither will show up in a demo.
 Both solve the same structural problem: things that work fine when a human is watching and fail silently when nobody is.

 SEO Sitemap Automation